 What is Cognitive Behavioural Therapy?

-CBT can really help to break these vicious cycles by helping you to notice how your life has changed since you became low and to help you gradually reintroduce meaningful activities.
-Research has shown that this can be a powerful way to improve mood.
-CBT can also help you to examine any negative unhelpful thoughts that can also be very common when we are feeling low.
-Thoughts like, “what’s the point,” “I won’t enjoy it anyway,” or “I’m such a failure,” can really reinforce low mood, meaning we are less likely to do pleasurable activities and we ultimately stay stuck in a vicious cycle of depression.
-By learning to identify these thoughts, and by questioning them more instead of believing them as gospel, we can learn to think in a more compassionate way towards ourselves, which often results in a more improved mood.
+CBT can also help you to examine your negative unhelpful thoughts that can also be very common when you are feeling low.
+Thoughts like, “what’s the point,” “I won’t enjoy it anyway,” or “I’m such a failure,” can reinforce low mood, meaning you are less likely to do pleasurable activities and you ultimately stay stuck in a vicious cycle of depression.
+By learning to identify these thoughts, and by questioning them more instead of believing them as gospel, you can learn to think in a more compassionate way towards yourself, and your life, which results in a more improved mood.

-With regards to anxiety, we may start to avoid situation/things that make us anxious.
-This makes complete sense because anxiety can be unpleasant to experience.
-However, what if it is giving a meeting at work that you are avoiding?
-What if it is meeting up with your friends?
-Eventually, avoiding things will become a problem because it can really start to impact your life and relationships.
+With regards to anxiety, you may start to avoid situation/things/people that make you anxious.
+This makes complete sense because anxiety can be unpleasant to experience, can't it?
+However, avoidance is never a long-term solution to an anxiety problem, and avoiding things will continue to impact your life and relationships.
 With this example, CBT can help you start to gradually reduce avoidance and learn to face the things that make you anxious to try and help you reclaim your life and take control back.